 The Pixel Stand is the best option if you’re looking for a wireless charger for the Pixel 6, Pixel 5, Pixel 4, or Pixel 3 series.
 You’ll get 10W charging with the Pixel Stand with older devices, but up to 23W with the Pixel 6 Pro.
 It’s not the fastest charger out there, but your phone will essentially work as a Google Home device once it’s placed on the stand.

 Anker PowerWave II wireless charger

 The Anker PowerWave II wireless charger is similar to other affordable wireless charging pad offerings with one key difference.
 The pad sits at an angle and lets you view the phone’s display while charging.
-It’ll charge the Pixel 4 and LG flagships at 15W.
+It’ll charge certain Android flagships at 15W.
 With Samsung hardware, the pad enables fast wireless charging to the tune of 10W.
-However, it is as good as the best wireless chargers available for the iPhone and can top it off at 7.5W.

 Belkin wireless charging pad